krakenjs/jsx-pragmatic/README.md

 `jsx-pragmatic` helps you achieve that by allowing you decide when you render what your jsx should be transformed into.

+It also abstracts away some of the stuff in jsx that's a little tricky to deal with; like nested children arrays, dealing with basic element vs function components, and fragments -- leaving you to focus on the renderer logic.

 Quick Start
 -----------